 Home Decarbonisation Support is available to make certain homes warmer and more energy efficient through a Scottish Government funded scheme.
 Improvements for eligible properties are delivered for the council by Changeworks and include installation of solar panels and battery storage, internal or cavity wall insulation and air source heat pumps.

 Education Moray schools deliver Learning for Sustainability as an important part of the curriculum, supporting understanding of climate change within our communities.
 Improvements to school buildings and grounds to further support outdoor learning are ongoing across Moray.

 Sustainable Travel The council promotes active and sustainable travel through a number of initiatives.
 The transition to zero and low carbon forms of transport are being supported through infrastructure improvements as well as working with schools and communities to encourage behaviour change.

 Local Economy The council recognises the importance of vibrant and resilient local businesses in building a sustainable, low carbon economy for Moray.
 Our procurement strategy reflects the Council’s commitment to community wealth building and increasing the opportunity for local suppliers to secure or participate in public contracts.
 Improved engagement with local businesses and enhanced supplier development initiatives are being progressed to support these objectives.

 The Moray Local Development Plan 2020 (MLDP 2020) includes a biodiversity policy which requires developers to support biodiversity.
-The Scottish Government’s draft National Planning Framework 4 aims to place nature and climate at the heart of decision making.
+The Scottish Government’s National Planning Framework 4 places nature and climate as key considerations within development decisions.